jomiller/vscode-rtags/README.md

 `rtags.diagnostics.enabled`: If true, diagnostics and fix-it hints will be enabled.

+`rtags.diagnostics.openFilesOnly`: If true, diagnostics will be reported only for open files.

 `rtags.completion.enabled`: If true, code completion will be enabled.

 `rtags.completion.maxResults`: Maximum number of code completion results to report.